 How LaserGlow Uses LED Technology

 LaserGlow's LED product line spans both sides of the whitening business.
 On the professional side, LaserGlow's Professional LED Whitening Machines and standalone LED Curing Lights are built for providers running in-office sessions like the Platinum 1-Hour Treatment and Refresh Whitening Treatment, paired with the appropriate hydrogen peroxide concentration for each client.
-On the consumer side, the Wireless LED Whitening Kit brings the same light-acceleration principle into an at-home format designed for maintenance between professional visits, not as a standalone substitute for chairside strength.
+On the consumer side, the Wireless LED Whitening Kit brings the same light-based format into an at-home routine designed for maintenance between professional visits, not as a standalone substitute for chairside strength.

-Every formulation in the LaserGlow lineup — from the beginner-friendly 16% HP gel through the maximum-strength 44% HP dual barrel system — is built around this same core science, with the concentration selected for the setting: trained provider or guided at-home use.
+Every formulation in the LaserGlow lineup — from the beginner-friendly 16% HP gel through the maximum-strength 44% HP dual barrel system — is built around professional-strength peroxide chemistry, with the concentration selected for the setting: trained provider or guided at-home use.

 Choosing the Right Peroxide Concentration for LED Sessions